ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/embed-stories.md

 ---
 $title: Embed stories in web pages
 $order: 3
-description: 'The AMP Story Player enables you to embed a story that users are able to tap or click through, inside of a web page.
+description: 'The AMP Story Player enables you to embed stories that users are able to tap or click through, inside of a web page.
 Follow this step-by-step guide to learn how.'
 formats:
   - websites
   - stories